 \section{Theory and Methods}

-In this section, we first briefly discuss the GME method, and explain how it can be used to preform efficient inverse design of disorder-induced backscattering of PCWs.
+In this section, we first briefly discuss the GME method, and explain how it can be used to perform efficient inverse design of disorder-induced backscattering of PCWs.
 We start by summarizing the GME method, its required assumptions, and the resulting computational speed-up compared to conventional methods that use a full numerical solution of Maxwell's equations.
-We then introduce the key analytical formula for describing backscattering that we will use throughout our optimizations, which we stress is in excellent agreement with various experiments.
-Finally, we describe the optimization method we employ for the inverse design, with a view to reduce backscattering, while retaining a well defined single mode within the photonic bandgap and below the light line.
+We then introduce the key analytical formula for describing backscattering that we will use throughout our optimizations, which we emphasize has been used to explain various experiments.
+Finally, we describe the optimization method we employ for the inverse design, with a view to reducing backscattering, while retaining a well-defined single mode within the photonic bandgap and below the light line.
 This ensures that the nominal mode of interest remains lossless in the absence of disorder.